 - Track results by stat type.
 Some stat lines (rebounds, three pointers) are softer than others (points).
 Find the markets where your model has documented hit rates above break-even.

-You can run this whole loop in our model builder with prop-level features available out of the box.
+You can run this whole loop in the Shark Snip Workshop with prop-level features available out of the box.
+Spin up a fresh prop projection brick from /build/new, or fork a community prop model on the Marketplace to skip the setup work.

 Common mistakes